 Hantavirus Pulmonary Syndrome (HPS)

 Hantavirus Pulmonary Syndrome (HPS) is an illness caused by a family of viruses called hantaviruses.
-HPS is a rare, but often serious illness of the lungs.
+HPS is a rare but often serious illness of the lungs.
 In Montana, the deer mouse is the reservoir for hantavirus.
-If infected, the virus is found in their droppings, urine, and saliva.
-The most common way that a person can get HPS from breathing in the virus when it is aerosolized (stirred up into the air).
-People can also become infected after touching mouse droppings or nesting material that contain the virus and then touch their eyes, nose, or mouth.
+The virus is found in the droppings, urine, and saliva of infected mice.
+The most common way that a person can get HPS is from breathing in the virus when it is aerosolized (stirred up into the air).
+People can also become infected after touching mouse droppings or nesting materials that contain the virus and then touching their eyes, nose, or mouth.

 Hantavirus cases in Montana

 Montana reported a total of 44 Hantavirus cases with 10 deaths between 1993 and YTD 2018.